 The restaurant area is somewhat small but is filled with low-slung, Formica-topped tables and seats up to 60 people.
 This room is decorated with two giant wooden anchors and a ship’s wheel, placed within a glass case at the back, and tiny white lights with pink plastic pigs adorn the top of the walls.
 My recommendation: come during the week as weekend waits can exceed two hours even for small parties, and they only take reservations for parties of six or more.
 If it feels a bit cramped, don’t worry – it could be worse: the small alcove now housing the soda fountain once is where a three-piece band was once forced to play…

 The baby back ribs are the biggest draw here at the Twin, and locals, critics and tourists alike rave about them.
-The ribs are usually so tender, they fall off the bone and their zesty sauce is so popular that they will ship sauce orders anywhere in the U.S. The ribs are $19.95, as is the filet mignon.
-While the ribs are great, I was disappointed by the filet.
-Even though it came medium rare, it was still somewhat tough and there was no bacon wrap for your Wendy's-a-holics.
-The New York Strip Steak on the other hand is a tasty deal at $12.95 (the secret: order yours basted in the oh-so-healthy garlic butter).
+The ribs are usually so tender, they fall off the bone and their zesty sauce is so popular that they will ship sauce orders anywhere in the U.S. While the ribs are great, the filet mignon and New York strip holds up well (tip: order yours basted in the oh-so-healthy garlic butter).
 I was also impressed that you could get onion rings with your order, in addition to the usual choice of fries or a baked potato.
-The Twin also serves a few salads and sandwiches, but altogether has a pretty limited menu.
-Get the ribs or New York Strip and you won't have to worry about it.
+The Twin also serves a few salads and sandwiches, but altogether has a somewhat limited menu.
+Get the ribs or New York Strip and you won’t have to worry about it.

-The Twin Anchors' claim to fame, aside from the food, is being the site of the film Return to Me, in which the bar serves as the setting for the Italian restaurant, curiously named O'Reilly's, where the character played by Minnie Driver works as a waitress.
+The Twin Anchors’ claim to fame, aside from the food, is being the site of the film Return to Me, in which the bar serves as the setting for the Italian restaurant, curiously named O’Reilly’s, where the character played by Minnie Driver works as a waitress.
 Director Bonnie Hunt, who also plays a part in the movie, chose the Twin Anchors in part because she is a longtime patron.
-The Twin was also a favorite hangout for Frank Sinatra when he was in town in the 60's and 70's – he preferred the booth to the right of side door, that today leads out to the sidewalk cafe.
-Twin Anchors is also a favorite to a number of other local celebrities, like Valerie Harper, Ryne Sandberg, Bill Murray, William Peterson, John Cusack, Rod Blagojevich, and the place rates #2 on former Bears quarterback Cade McNown's favorite restaurants in Chicago (if anyone cares what he says).
+The Twin was also a favorite hangout for Frank Sinatra when he was in town in the 60’s and 70’s – he preferred the booth to the right of side door, that today leads out to the sidewalk cafe.
+Twin Anchors is also a favorite to a number of other local celebrities, like Valerie Harper, Ryne Sandberg, Bill Murray, William Peterson, John Cusack, and Rod Blagojevich.
 Even Marge would come in, when taking a break from her place down the street.
-According to Richard Saul Wurman in Access Chicago, the Tuzi family describe the scene as, "People from around the world show up after having heard about it over beers in Germany, or during a snowstorm in Switzerland."
+According to Richard Saul Wurman in Access Chicago, the Tuzi family describe the scene as, “People from around the world show up after having heard about it over beers in Germany, or during a snowstorm in Switzerland.”
 I found patrons consisting mainly of wealthier neighborhood types, some older, some younger.
 With all this history, word-of-mouth appeal and 1950s feel, I was somewhat unimpressed by the jeans and t-shirt wearing staff that were not nearly as attentive as you would expect for a $60 meal for two.